prominenceai/deepstream-services-library/docs/overview.md

 ---
 ## RTSP Stream Connection Management
-RTSP Source Components have "built-in" stream connection management for detecting and resolving a stream disconnection.
+RTSP Source Components have "built-in" stream connection management for detecting and resolving stream disconnections.

-When creating a RTSP Source, the client application can specify a `next-buffer-timeout` defined as: *the maximum time to wait in seconds for each new frame buffer before the Source's Stream Manager -- determining that the connection has been lost -- resets the Source and tries to reconnect.*
+When creating a RTSP Source, the client application can specify a `next-buffer-timeout` defined as the maximum time to wait in seconds for each new frame buffer before the Source's Stream Manager -- determining that the connection has been lost -- resets the Source and tries to reconnect.

 The Stream manager uses two client settable parameters to control the reconnection behavior.